**STUDENT LOAN RELIEF PROGRAM8**

-This occupational therapy position offers a very competitive hourly wage for the region commensurate with experience.
-We also offer benefits including a 401 (k) plan, paid time off (PTO), web-based training program that can be used for continuing education, and a referral bonus program.
+This occupational therapy position very competitive hourly wage for the region commensurate with experience.
+We also offer excellent benefits including medical, dental, vision, HSA, AD&D, a 401 (k) plan, generous paid time off (PTO), optional short-term/long-term disability, flex benefit plans, a continuing education/licensure allowance, on-site training, student loan relief program, a web-based training program that can be used for continuing education, and a referral bonus program.
+We also offer mentoring if desired.
 If this sounds like the opportunity in long-term care that you've been looking for, apply today!

 Our primary focus is on providing patients with the best possible care by providing our employees with the high-quality education and training needed to be leaders in the industry.
 Our employees have access to the latest technology regarding therapy programs, treatment approaches, and documentation.
 We are invested in the success of each team member, providing not only exceptional pay and benefits, but a very supportive work environment.